simosavonen/pentutehdas/README.md

 #### Critical missing features
-- User registering doesn't use any bot prevention method
+- User registering doesn't use any real bot prevention method, like reCAPTCHA
 - GraphQL endpoint for creating a user is also left open